Northland Peninsula: Geography

 The peninsula stretches northwest for about 330 kilometres from the Auckland isthmus (or Tamaki isthmus), reaching a maximum width of 85 kilometres.
 It has a convoluted coastline, with many smaller peninsulas branching off it.

-The last 100 kilometres of its length is the Aupouri Peninsula – a peninsula on a peninsula – narrowing to only some 10 kilometres in width.
-At its northern end, the Aupouri Peninsula includes a number of capes: Cape Maria van Diemen, Cape Reinga, North Cape, and the Surville Cliffs, the northernmost point, at latitude 34° 23' 47" South.
+The northernmost 100 kilometres of the Northland Peninsula forms the Aupōuri Peninsula – a peninsula on a peninsula – narrowing to only some 10 kilometres in width.
+At its northern end, the Aupōuri Peninsula includes a number of capes: Cape Maria van Diemen, Cape Reinga / Te Rerenga Wairua, North Cape / Otou, and the Hikurua / de Surville Cliffs, the northernmost point, at latitude 34° 23' 47" South.

-The Kaipara Harbour part way up the peninsula's western (Tasman Sea) shore is one of the largest harbours in the world, stretching some 65 kilometres from north to south.
-Further north is the smaller Hokianga harbour, which is of historic and cultural significance, especially to the Māori people.
-Another historically significant site is Waitangi and the surrounding Bay of Islands.
-This was a major settlement in early colonial New Zealand, and was the site of the first signing of the Treaty of Waitangi, which is seen as the founding document of New Zealand's nationhood.
+The Kaipara Harbour, part way along the peninsula's western (Tasman Sea) shore, is one of the largest harbours in the world, stretching some 65 kilometres from north to south.
+Further north is the smaller Hokianga harbour, which has historic and cultural significance, especially to the Māori people.
+On the eastern coast, another historically significant site is Waitangi and the surrounding Bay of Islands.
+This was a major settlement area in early colonial New Zealand, and was the site of the first signing (February 1840) of the Treaty of Waitangi, which is seen in the national mythos as the founding document of New Zealand's nationhood.

-The largest settlement on the peninsula (other than parts of the Auckland conurbation) is Whangarei, on a harbour opening on the Pacific Ocean close to the peninsula's widest point.
+The largest settlement on the peninsula (other than parts of the Auckland conurbation) is Whangārei, on a harbour opening on the Pacific Ocean close to the peninsula's widest point.